aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/tablecontentalignment/_index.md

 public class TableContentAlignment
 ```

-A utility class providing constants.
 Allows to specify the alignment of the content of the table to be used when exporting into Markdown format.
 ## Fields

 | Field | Description |